Soft Cell: Reunions

 "Light Sleepers" and "Nostalgia Machine".
-The album is due to be released in Spring 2022, 20 years after their last studio album release, with Dave Ball revealing Pet Shop Boys are working on a remix for a forthcoming single.
+The album was released in May 2022, 20 years after their previous studio album release, with Dave Ball revealing Pet Shop Boys were working on a remix for a forthcoming single.

-Despite previously claiming their 2018 reunion show would be the last in the UK, Soft Cell reunited again for 5 performances in 2021.
-The short tour was to mark 40 years of the Non Stop Erotic Cabaret album, with the band performing the album in full, as well as some hits and new material.
-The run began at the 02 Academy in Glasgow, Scotland on 10 November and ended at the London Hammersmith Apollo on 16 November.
+Despite claiming their 2018 reunion show would be the last in the UK, Soft Cell reunited again for 5 performances in 2021.
+The short tour was to mark 40 years of the Non-Stop Erotic Cabaret album, with the band performing the album in full, as well as some hits and new material.
+The run began at the O2 Academy in Glasgow, Scotland on 10 November and ended at the London Hammersmith Apollo on 16 November.
+On 16 September 2023 they opened the BBC Radio 2 "Live in the Park" event in Victoria Park, Leicester.

+Ball died in his sleep at his home on 22 October 2025, at the age of 66.
+His death came shortly after the completion of a new album, Danceteria, which is due to be released in 2026.

-Influences
+Influences and legacy

 The group cited David Bowie, Marc Bolan and Suicide as primary influences.
 Almond also named Siouxsie Sioux as a major influence for his early performance style.

+Soft Cell is considered a pioneering synth-pop and techno act.
+They have been cited as an influence by artists including Pet Shop Boys, Erasure, Charli XCX, Nine Inch Nails, and Marilyn Manson.